AppFollow 1.13 — Keywords Chart, Windows Store Support, Compare Tool and API

 - Get invoices in your personal profile,

-- Get apps collections email reports in the morning (Account > Settings > Morning email reports),
+- Get apps collections email reports in the morning (Account > Settings > Daily email reports),

 - Slack links to your profile are now read-only for any team member; link with auto-login works for two days only,